Neraud/FFXIV_RetainerInventoryHelper/README.md

  - Navigate to your profile
  - Select the Retainers tab

-The scanner should inject a new button on this page.
+The scanner should inject a new "Scan all retainers" button on this page.
 TODO

 ### Analysing your inventory